Fibula (brooch): Bronze Age fibulae

 The first fibulae design, violin bow fibulae (drahtbugel in German), appeared in the late Bronze Age.
 This simple design, with a unilateral spring, looks remarkably like a modern safety pin.
 The violin bow fibula has a low flat arch; the body runs parallel to the pin so it resembles a violin bow.
 The bow could be round, square, or flat and ribbon-like in cross-section.
 Some had simple punched or incised decoration on the bow.
 Violin bow fibula, such as the Peschiera type and the Unter-Radl type, was introduced in the 14th century BC (Late Mycenean III era) by the Myceneans on the Greek Peloponnesus.
 The fibula soon spread to Crete, Cyprus and Mycenean trading posts in Sicily.

 There were several variants of the violin bow fibula.
 The bow could bend, or zig-zag from side to side while still remaining flat and parallel to the pin.
 These variants, such as the Grunwald type and the Hanua type, were found in the 12th and 11th centuries BC.
 In another variant, the bow, while still flat, widened out into an oval or diamond shape (blattbugel in German).
 These variants, such as the Kreuznach type and Reisen type, were found in the 12th to 10th centuries BC.

-The second major design of fibulae has a high, rounded arch (bogen in German) instead of the low flat arch of the violin bow fibula.
+The second major design of fibulae has a high, round arch (bogen in German) instead of the low flat arch of the violin bow fibula.
 At first, the bow was thin.
 In later variants the bow was made of thicker metal or of two pieces of thin wire twisted together.
 These rounded bow fibulae were first found in the 12th century BC, but lasted in use in some places for more than five centuries.

 The third Bronze Age design of fibula consisted of horizontal wire spirals.
 The spectacle fibula (brillen in German) consisted of two spirals joined.
 It resembles a pair of spectacles or eye glasses.
 These fibulae, such as the Haslau type and the St. Lucija type, were found in the 9th to 7th centuries BC.
 Some spectacle fibula were very large with spirals up to 10 cm across.
 A variant that appeared in the 6th century BC had four small spirals with a square, or squarish, cover plate on the middle, the Vierpass type.